 Two hundred years ago, when a young Henry Potter began selling natural products in Farringdon Street, London, he could not have imagined how many families would depend on the Potter’s range two centuries later.
-Today, his passion lives on and Potter’s products are crafted using 200 years of extensive knowledge and expertise of herbs and plants to produce remedies from one, or usually a blend, of plants carefully selected to promote natural wellbeing for the family.
+Today, his passion lives on and Potter’s products are crafted using 200 years of extensive knowledge and expertise of herbs and plants to produce products from one, or usually a blend, of plants carefully selected to promote natural wellbeing for the family.
 Potter’s Herbals – providing natural family care since 1812.

 Rosemary contains many active constituents including plant flavonoids.
 It is often used in infusions, tinctures and as an essential oil.